Browsing Archives

 Acknowledging and rewarding an employee’s good behavior is a great way to increase motivation, improve performance, and retain top talent.
 Recognition comes in many forms, but when looking at ideas for rewarding your team, why not give extrinsic and intrinsic motivators a try?
 Extrinsic rewards are tangible motivators, like offering pay raises, bonuses, and benefits.
 Monetary benefits can instantly motivate some employees to work towards the reward, especially since money directly impacts one’s quality of life.
 As nice as they seem, these kinds of rewards tend to have short-term effects, and can be costly if expected to be continuously given.
 This may also be difficult for some smaller...

-The Rules of Resignations
+The Rules of Resignations in Canada

 Business, Human Resources